PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/scenario-daemon-app-configuration.md

 ---

-#### <a name="instantiate-the-confidential-client-application-with-client-certificate"></a>İstemci sertifikası Ile gizli istemci uygulaması örneğini oluşturma
+#### <a name="instantiate-the-confidential-client-application-with-a-client-certificate"></a>İstemci sertifikası ile gizli istemci uygulaması örneğini oluşturma

-Sertifika ile bir uygulama oluşturmak için kod aşağıda verilmiştir:
+Sertifika ile bir uygulama oluşturmak için aşağıdaki kod aşağıda verilmiştir:

 # <a name="nettabdotnet"></a>[.NET](#tab/dotnet)